 sqlmap -r request --dump-all

-In case you didn’t notice, the stored XSS we discovered earlier, you can see it in the dumped data as well.
+In case you didn’t notice, the stored XSS that we discovered in a past post, ca be seen in the dumped data as well.